 March 1 is Self-Injury Awareness Day and every year, this global event helps raise awareness for self-injury.
 Though it’s an isolating coping mechanism, it’s a struggle shared by millions of people around the world.

+Self-injury, more commonly known as self-harm, involves any intentional, self-inflicted harm that lacks suicidal intent.
+Anyone with personal experience understands how serious and severe the problem can be.
 Unfortunately, those with no experience often make false assumptions about people who self-harm.
-Self-Injury Awareness Day is vital because increasing awareness results in a greater sense of understanding and empathy.
-It reduces the sense of shame and judgment attached to self-injury and hopefully encourages people to seek help.
+Self-Injury Awareness Day is vital because increasing awareness leads to a greater sense of understanding and empathy.
+It reduces the sense of shame and judgment associated with self-injury and hopefully encourages people to seek help.

 Those who struggle with self-injury tend to feel isolated and alone, separated from friends, family, and loved ones by their secret.
 Self-harm offers relief from emotional pain or a sense of control over life.
 That sense of relief and control is temporary, though, and typically creates a deepening and destructive cycle.

 Adam’s Recovery Story

 Many are scared to seek treatment for their self-harm and wonder whether it can truly help.
 However, support and treatment are available if you’re trying to overcome your struggles with self-injury.
 For example, a therapy called dialectical behavior therapy (DBT) teaches four behavior skills that help individuals stop their self-harm behaviors.
 Read on to learn more about how DBT can help.